nvlznn/habit-tracker/README.md

   shared streak between you.
 - An *honest* shared streak — it counts only the days **every** participant did the habit, not just your own.
-- Local-first (no account needed to try it), with the data layer written so it can move to a real backend later without touching the rest of the app.

 The DSAP angle: nearly every interaction boils down to the same read — *"is habit H recorded on day D?"*.
 That single query backs every filled dot in